 Will I have to pay the transfer fees and commission?

-You can have peace in mind knowing that we will not charge you any sort of fees before or during the sales process.
-Our commission and transfer fees will be paid by the buyers.
+You can have peace in mind knowing that we will not charge you any sort of fees before, during or after the sales process.
+Our percent-based commission and transfer fees will be paid by the buyers.